AdditionalMy father's family:

 Their children included James, Alexander, Peter, Janet, Thomas, Jean, Jess (probably another Janet, the earlier Janet dying in 1822), Agnes, Grace, William , John, Elisabeth, and Grissel, born from 1813 to 1838.
 The names of children are taken from 1841 census information, memorial inscriptions, and transcriptions from notices in the Wigtownshire Free Press, kindly provided by a member of the Wigtownshire genealogy email list and on the Wigtownshire pages online [5].
 The third son, Peter, emigrated to the USA (to Palestine, Waukesha County in Wisconsin), shortly after his marriage, and died there in 1850, just after the death of his two young children named Janet and Elizabeth.

 The relative success of Peter and his family resulted in material from headstones and from notices in the Wigtownshire Free Press, which have been invaluable in the course of this research.
-As with his siblings Jean and John, his longevity resulted in information from his statutory death record.
+As with his sibling Jean and as with John Blain (below), his longevity resulted in information from his statutory death record.
 None of Peter's children are listed in Inch birth records.

 The family of John Blain b. around 1786